Bachelor of Laws

 A Bachelor of Laws (Legum Baccalaureus; LLB) is an undergraduate law degree offered in most common law countries as the primary law degree and serves as the first professional qualification for legal practitioners.
 This degree requires the study of core legal subjects and jurisprudence to provide a comprehensive understanding of the legal system and its function.
 The LLB curriculum is designed to impart a thorough knowledge of legal principles, legal research skills, and a sound understanding of the roles and responsibilities of lawyers within society.
 This degree is often a prerequisite for taking bar exams or qualifying as a practising lawyer, depending on the jurisdiction.
 Additionally, the LLB program also serves as a foundation for further legal education, such as a Master of Laws (LLM) or other postgraduate studies in law.

 Region awarded

-Bachelor of Laws degrees are awarded by universities in regions including Europe, Australia, China, Hong Kong, Macau, Malaysia, Bangladesh, India, Indonesia, Israel, Japan, Pakistan, Sri Lanka, Uganda, Kenya, Ghana, New Zealand, Nigeria, Singapore, South Africa, Botswana, Brazil, Tanzania, Zambia, Zimbabwe, Malawi, and United Kingdom.
+Bachelor of Laws degrees are awarded by universities in regions including Europe, Australia, China, Hong Kong, Macau, Malaysia, Bangladesh, India, Indonesia, Israel, Japan, Pakistan, Sri Lanka, Uganda, Kenya, Ghana, New Zealand, Nepal, Nigeria, Singapore, South Africa, Botswana, Brazil, Tanzania, Zambia, Zimbabwe, Malawi, and United Kingdom.
 In the United States, the Bachelor of Laws was the primary law degree until the 1960s, when it was phased out in favor of the Juris Doctor; Canada followed suit in the early 21st century.